michalroots/michalroots.github.io/_posts/2021-11-27-obsidian-to-github.md

 (Disclaimer: I don't know how to code)

+Note: This process also allows to publish from Obsidian to Gitbook, via [Github Sync](https://docs.gitbook.com/integrations/git-sync/enabling-github-sync).
+Create a Gitbook, sync with Github, then use Github Desktop to sync with Obsidian 🤓.

 ## Installing Jekyll on MacOS Mojave
 It was a pain in the ass, but it worked eventually.